SOUTaccount/Android/README.md

 **BitsAndPizza**
 App which contain info about pizza and restaraunt.
 Here you can make your order or share this app to your friend.
 In this project used: Fragments, SectionPager, Toolbar, ShareActionProvider, ViewPager, TabLayout, Intent, ExtraMessage, switch, case, Menu, Snackbar.
+**CatChat**
+This app is not ready, it's copy of contact.
+In this project used: toolbar, drawerlayout, actionbardrawertoggle, navigationview, fragment